Here is some information which may help you in your search for a Scottie.

 Good

 Scotties are worth waiting for.
-Most good breeders do not always

-puppies available, and seldom have more than a few litters a year.
+and seldom have more than a few litters a year.

 You